Alter a Chimney (habitat for Chimney Swift)

 This is a summary of the provincial laws.
 You can find a complete set of provincial rules related to this activity in:

-- register the work and the affected species with the Ministry of Natural Resources (before work begins)
+- register the work and the affected species with the Ministry of the Environment, Conservation and Parks (before work begins)

 - minimize the effects of your activity on chimney swift